nir0s/python-packer/README.md

 ]
 ```

-If the `mrf` argument is set to `False`, the output will not be parsed but rather returned as is:
+If the `machine_readable` argument is set to `False`, the output will not be parsed but rather returned as is:

 ```python
 ...